 - Continuous Learning: Receptionists open to new people and ideas are also more likely to be open to learning new skills and knowledge.

-Being friendly and polite is a quality that can be learned, but it is also a characteristic that comes naturally to some people.
-There are individuals out there that just don’t have to try that hard for this to be apparent in their personality.
+Being friendly and polite is a quality that can be learned, but also a characteristic that comes naturally to some people.
+There are individuals who just don’t have to try that hard for this to be apparent in their personality.
 They always speak with a smile, are kind and resourceful, and ensure that they don’t cross the boundaries of civility.
-This quality is very important for receptionists as they always need to be on their toes to ensure that no caller or visitor is made to feel uninvited or unwanted.

 As receptionists need to speak a lot and interact with many people, having extroverted qualities can be rather helpful.
 However, this doesn’t mean introverts can’t be hired as receptionists.
 Introverts can be quite sociable, as long as they find time to remove themselves and recharge from extensive human interactions.
 Some advice that we often give to our virtual receptionists who are introverts is to take frequent short breaks and get some personal time for themselves.